 Renders a text version of your page similar to what a screen reader would output.

-A Windows based screen reader that is considered the most robust for Web accessibility support.
+A Windows screen reader that is considered the most robust for web accessibility support.
 While JAWS is powerful, it has a very heavy imprint on your system.
 JAWS works best with Internet Explorer or Firefox.

-A Windows based free and open source screen reader that is quite capable at Web accessibility.
+A Windows free and open-source screen reader that is quite capable at web accessibility.
 NVDA is a light-weight option that is easy to start up.
 It works best with Firefox.

 Thunder is a free screenreader talking software for users with little or no sight.
 It works well with Windows 7, Vista or XP.

-A free Chrome based screen reader which is available as an extension to the Chrome browser.
+A free Chrome screen reader which is available as an extension to the Chrome browser.